slideflow/slideflow/docs-source/source/studio.rst

 |

 Once a model is loaded, right-click anywhere on the main view to set the tile extraction location for the tile preview.
 A tile will be extracted at this location matching the pixel and micron size of the loaded model.
 The extracted tile will be shown before and after stain normalization (if applicable) in the tile preview window.
 Right click and drag to slide the preview window.
-The model prediction at this location will be shown underneath the red box in the main view, and in histogram format in the control panel, along with the class label for categorical models.
+The model prediction at this location will be shown underneath the red box in the main view, and in histogram format in the control panel, along with the class label for classification models.

 Saliency
 --------